section-engineering-education/engineering-education/content/articles/erc20-tokens-and-transact-using-brownie-python/index.md

 With the basics in place, you can easily adapt these functions into your code without much of a hassle.

 ### Conclusion
-ERC20 tokens are very useful and have found applications in a variety of areas.
 In this tutorial, you have learned how to create these ERC20 tokens, and deploy them to a local blockchain using ganache, but you can challenge yourself by deploying it to a test net such as `Rinkeby` or even the `Mainnet`!
-You have also learned all the various ways you can transact using your token, and also how to make a smart contract transact your token.
+You also learned all the various ways you can transact using your token, and also how to make a smart contract transact your token.

 Congratulations on making it this far!
 Go forth and deploy your tokens!
 Happy coding!